Skip to content

 Locating the attack surface

-Navigate to the checkout page by adding products to your cart and proceeding through the checkout flow.
-The final payment page displays the order summary with the calculated total.
+Add some products to your cart and go through checkout.
+The payment page shows your order summary with the total.

 Checkout page displaying order summary and payment button

-When the “Complete Payment” button is clicked, the browser constructs a POST request containing the order details, including the total price calculated by the frontend JavaScript.
+Click “Complete Payment” and the browser fires off a POST with the order details, including the total the frontend calculated.

 Exploitation